rust-lang/rfcs/text/3692-feature-unification.md

 ### Rust Version

-We'll add two new modes to feature unifcation:
+We'll add two new modes to feature unification:

 **Unify features across the workspace, independent of the selected packages**